New Student Registration

-Students residing in the residence halls must participate in one of the five flexible meal plan choices (see eligibility in the Housing License Agreement and Contract).
+Students residing in the residence halls must participate in one of the three flexible meal plan choices (see eligibility in the Housing License Agreement and Contract).
 Apartment residents may participate in any of the meal plans but are not required.
-The Traditional 19, the Flex 15, the Traditional 10, and the Sophomore 10 plans offer “all you care to eat” meals with a variety of entrees, specialty stations and a huge salad bar in the Dewitt Student Center.
-All five plans also feature additional Flex Bucks that can be used in the Grill Nation, Einstein Bros.
+The three block meal plans offer “all you care to eat” meals with a variety of entrees, specialty stations and a huge salad bar in the Dewitt Student Center.
+All three plans also feature additional Flex Bucks that can be used in the Grill Nation, Einstein Bros.
 Bagels, or the Dining Hall.

 Visit the Meal Plans page of the NWC website for more information.

-Visit the Housing Contracts page of the NWC website for more information.
+Visit the How to apply page of the NWC housing section of the website for more information or instructions.

 Housing Deposit / Deposit Refund

-Northwest College requires a $100 ($200 for Simpson Hall) housing deposit and a $25 nonrefundable processing fee to reserve a space in the residence halls.
-Apartment deposits range from $300 to $400.
+Northwest College requires a $125 housing deposit and a $25 nonrefundable processing fee to reserve a space in the residence halls.
+Apartment deposits range from $300 to $800.
 Upon check-in, the deposit serves as a damage/contract breakage deposit.

 The housing damage deposit will be refunded under the following conditions:

-- Cancellation of housing contract or application prior to August 1 for fall semester, and December 1 (apartments) or December 15 (residence halls) for spring semester.
+- Cancellation of housing contract or application prior to July 1 (residence halls), August 1 (apartments) for fall semester, and December 1 (apartments) or December 15 (residence halls) for spring semester.
 All cancellations must be in writing and addressed to Northwest College, Housing Coordinator, 231 W 6TH ST BLDG 8, Powell, WY 82435-1890.

 - If a student is denied admission by the college.